gobbyo/IoT/docs/tutorial-uploaddevicefile.md

+---
+title: Upload a file to the Cloud from your Device
+description: [todo]
+author: jbeman@hotmail.com
+---

-# Upload a file to the Cloud from your Device
+# Tutorial: Upload a file to the Cloud from your Device

+In this tutorial you'll...

+[todo] image needed

+## Prerequisites

+[todo]

 ## Create a new storage account and container